SimonSubokLee/ston-docs-son/admin/caching_purge.kr.rst

     http://127.0.0.1:10040/command/purge?url=www.site1.com/image1.jpg|www.site2.com/page/*.html

 The result will be returned in JSON format.
-The number of target contents, size and elapsed time(unit in millisecond) are returned.
+The number of target contents, size and elapsed time (units in millisecond) are returned.
 Purged contents cannot be purged again. ::

     {